alx016/mobile_robots/README.md

     * Using a camera's range vision as a X and Y plane, control the movement of two OMR by giving a Lider Vritual Robot the coordinates I wanted them to visit.
 Both Robots would respect each other space and act as magnets whenever they were to close or to separate one from the other.

+*  Path Follower and Object Identification Differential Mobile Robot
+   *  Using the Differential Mobile Robot's camera, it was able to detect the path generated with the black tape and also the different traffic signs that were introduced at the map.
+      For these I needed to know the Differential Mobile Robot's kinematics.